jumidev/terraform-modules-auto-azurerm/authorization/pim_eligible_role_assignment/README.md

    path = "authorization/pim_eligible_role_assignment"
 }
 inputs = {
-   principal_id = "The principal id"
+   principal_id = "Object ID of the principal for this eligible role assignment..."
    # role_definition_id → set in component_inputs
-   scope = "The scope"
+   scope = "The scope for this eligible role assignment, should be a valid resource ID..."
 }
 component_inputs = {
    role_definition_id = "path/to/role_definition_component:id"